dethurah/sudoku/README.md

 # sudoku
 A simple sudoku game.
 Tested on Chrome.

-<h1>Get started</h1>
+<h2>Get started</h2>

 Install latest <a href="https://nodejs.org/en/">Node</a>.

 Download a local copy of the sudoku app.

-In terminal, navigate to the app folder and nstall dependencies:
+In terminal, navigate to the app folder and install dependencies:

 <code>npm install</code>